TysonStanley/tysonstanley.github.io/assets/Syllabi/Syllabus_7610.md

 However, I understand that many of you are concerned about any math required in the course.
 Although statistics is a branch of mathematics, in this applied course we keep the level of mathematics to a minimum – arithmetic and high school algebra.
 So, please do not let a fear of mathematics prevent you from excelling in this course.
 Some of you may also fear work on the computer.
 The practice of modern statistics relies almost exclusively on computer software.
 I believe that learning a statistical computing language or syntax is key to the learning of statistics.
 However, you should expect some frustration as you begin to use the statistical software in this course, but as you gain experience you will come to appreciate the power of statistical software as a tool for discovery.
 So, be patient with yourself and the material, and keep finding answers to your questions.

 A final word of warning: Beware of technology misbehaving near deadlines.
 All summaries and assignments are to be turned in before the strict deadlines.
 Additionally, most assignments require some use of R or other software to complete them.
-It is never reliable to count on technology to come through in time crunches.
+It is unwise to count on technology to come through in time crunches.

 ## R and RStudio: